 Alternatively, you can wear your water shoes.
 This is what I did and it proved to be a good idea.

-Seitan Limania is a paradise for goats.
+Seitan Limania is a goats’ paradise.
 You’ll find them everywhere around you, scattered along the cliffs, as well as on the beach.
 They will gladly eat your sandwich if you leave it unattended.
-They also love pears and apples, so you may bring some with you to have fun and to take funny goat selfies.

 Cretan goats love pears and apples, so you may bring some with you to have fun and to take funny goat selfies on Seitan Limania.